vcinquini/GFT-Backend/README.md

 2) Instal Dotnet ASP.NET Core 5.0 runtime.
 You can download it at: https://dotnet.microsoft.com/en-us/download/dotnet/5.0

-3) After that, open the Terminal window, run the following command, where 'root' is the folder where you downloaded the solution
+3) After that, open the Terminal window, run the following command, where 'root' is the folder where you downloaded the solution:
 C:\>cd\<root>\Backend\API

-4) Run the following command to initialize the database c:\<root>\Backend\API\>dotnet ef database update
+4) Run the following command to initialize the database: c:\<root>\Backend\API\>dotnet ef database update

-5) Start de web api service C:\<root>\Backend\API\>dotnet run
+5) Start de web api service:
+C:\<root>\Backend\API\>dotnet run

-4) Open your browser and navigate to the folloing URL.
-If it is loaded, than the web api is running ok. http://localhost:5000/swagger/index.html
+4) Open your browser and navigate to the folloing URL: http://localhost:5000/swagger/index.html

+5) If it is loaded, than the web api is running ok.